Dr Scott Hawken

 PhD (USyd), BLArch Hons University Medal (UNSW)

-Dr Scott Hawken is an Urban Designer, Landscape Architect and Landscape Archaeologist with local and international experience in professional and academic contexts.
+Dr Scott Hawken is an Urban Designer, Landscape Architect and Landscape Archaeologist.
 His work focuses on the agency of open space as a variable in the spatial makeup of the city.
 Open space networks and patterns are infrastructures in their own right and will increase in importance as cities around the world continue to develop.
 Scott's expertise is focused in three thematic areas: 1.)
-Smart Cities, Urban Planning and Design, 2.)
+Smart Cities, Planning and Design, 2.)
 Asian Urbanism, 3.)
 Ecological Networks and Biophilic Cities.

 Scott's research covers four areas: Urban Design, Urban Ecology, Smart Cities, Landscape Planning and Landscape Archaeology.